jcnichols22/Homelab/README.md

 - **Media Server Protections**

-  - With only 2 TB of media Currently no backups for Media
+  - Currently, there are no backups for media due to the limited 2TB storage

 - **Update Schedule:**